-Pursuant to ORS 197.335(3), where the Hearings Officer recommends, and the Commission concurs, that it would be contrary to the public interest in the conservation or sound development of land to allow the continuation of processing applications, the Hearings Officer and Commission are required to "limit, prohibit or require the approval by the local government of applications for subdivisions, partitions, building permits, limited land use decisions or land use decisions until the plan, land use regulation or subsequent land use decisions and limited land use decisions are brought into compliance."
+Pursuant to ORS 197.335(5), quoted in n.
+17 above, where the Hearings Officer finds that it would be contrary to the public interest in the conservation or sound development of land to allow the continuation of processing applications, the Hearings Officer is required to "limit, prohibit or require the approval by the local government of applications for subdivisions, partitions, building permits, limited land use decisions or land use decisions until the plan, land use regulation or subsequent land use decisions and limited land use decisions are brought into compliance."
 Petitioner seeks such a stay here.
-The County counters that a stay is not necessary and would interfere with the County's efforts to provide much-needed housing.
-Petitioner responded by pointing out the limited acreage of lands designated Wildlife Habitat, approximately 300 acres, and the limited duration of the stay - 18 months.
+The County counters that a stay is not necessary and would interfere with the County's efforts to provide much needed housing.
+Petitioner responded by pointing out the limited acreage of lands designated Wildlife Habitat, approximately 300 acres, and the limited duration of the stay-18 months.
 According to Petitioner, the amount of acreage impacted by a stay and the relatively short duration will not significantly interfere with the County's efforts at providing needed housing.
-The Hearings Official and Commission agree with Petitioner that, on balance, the need to protect the significant resource from development outweighs the minimal impact the stay would have on the County's efforts to provide needed housing.
+The Hearings Official agrees with Petitioner that, on balance, the need to protect the significant resource from development outweighs the minimal impact the stay would have on the County's efforts to provide needed housing.

-The Hearings Officer and Commission find that because CDC 422-3.6 is the only regulation protecting the upland habitat, and because it is unenforceable since it is not clear and objective, the upland habitat is currently not being protected, as required by Goal 5.
+The Hearings Officer finds that, because CDC 422-3.6 is the only regulation protecting the upland habitat, and because it is unenforceable because it is not clear and objective, the upland habitat is currently not being protected, as required by Goal 5.
 Accordingly, the County's processing of housing applications in the area of the upland habitat with no protections is contrary to the public interest in the conservation and sound development of those lands.
-The Commission, based upon the Hearings Officer's recommendation, therefore orders the County to cease processing housing applications for land use approvals on land designated Wildlife Habitat pending the County's adoption of a compliant Goal 5 program.
+The Hearings Officer therefore recommends that the Commission order the County to cease processing housing applications for land use approvals on land designated Wildlife Habitat pending the County's adoption of a compliant Goal 5 program.